smrini/ASCII-Art/readme.md

 - Output quality depends on the input image contrast
 - Some detail loss is expected during conversion
 - Background removal may not be perfect for complex images
+- Edge enhancement may produce artifacts on certain images

 ## Contributing